ayadlin/m365-compiled-pages/docs/USER_GUIDE.md

 **Removing a Device:**

-If you've reached your device limit, contact support at ytechm365@gmail.com to remove old devices.
+If you've reached your device limit, contact support at support@ytech.tools to remove old devices.

 ### 5.3 Renewing Your License